MakingChatbots/genesys-cloud-mcp-server/README.md

 ## Authentication

-This currently only a supports stdio Server.
+This currently only supports a stdio server.
 To configure authentication you'll need to:

 1. Create an OAuth Client in Genesys Cloud
 2. Assign the permissions to it for the tools you want to be used